 This was corroborated by the wide-ranging experiences of Dr. Bhalchandra Mungekar, an economist, educationist and Rajya Sabha member, ex-vice Chancellor of the Bombay University, ex-member of the Planning Commission, apart from much else.
 Dr. Mungekar was the single-member committee appointed by the National Scheduled Caste Commission to look into the allegations of caste discrimination faced by Scheduled Caste students at Vardhman Medical College, Delhi (Gatade, 2012).
-Dr Mungekar discovered that not only were the 25 scheduled caste students failed repeatedly in one particular subject - physiology - but the authorities had not even bothered to meet them to look into their complaints.
-He had to resort to an RTI application to seek information and approach the High Court to ensure their rights as equal students.
+Dr Mungekar discovered that not only were the 25 scheduled caste students failed repeatedly in one particular subject - physiology - but the authorities had not even bothered to meet them to look into the High Court to ensure their rights as equal students.
 As his report puts it, the faculty of the said department 'resorted to caste-based discrimination and neglected the duties assigned to them, not by omission but by commission'.
 Even other staff in the administration, including the head of the institution, had not cared enough to intervene.
 Not only did the students lose years of education and practice because of this apathy, shockingly, the same authorities were guilty of showing leniency towards students from dominant castes.
 While they had no qualms about barring students from marginalised castes and communities from taking their examinations due to lack of attendance, four students from dominant castes, who were detained for inadequate attendance, were allowed to take the examination.